 4. Your child will carry their personal belongings into the setting.

-Please place or collect your child’s items (lunch Box, juice cup, and clothes) from trolley.
+5. Please label your child’s items (lunch Box, juice cup, and clothes).

-Please provide enough clothes, personal care items on initial drop off as bags will not go back and forth.
+7. Please provide enough clothes, personal care items on initial drop off as bags will not go back and forth.
 Only soiled, wet and dirty clothing will be sent home.